TITLE 89: SOCIAL SERVICES

 a) Case Management

-1) The case management agency (hereafter referred to as provider) shall receive customer referrals from hospitals, the Illinois Department of Public Health's AIDS Hotline, HSP AIDS Unit, other State and local agencies, and other referral services (e.g., doctors and individuals).
-The provider shall assign a case manager to each customer.
+1) The case management agency shall receive Customer referrals from hospitals, the Illinois Department of Public Health's AIDS Hotline, HSP Ashburn Unit, other State and local agencies, and other referral services (e.g., doctors and individuals).
+The provider shall assign a case manager to each Customer.

 b) The case manager shall provide the following services: